hapytex/django-single-session/README.md

     'django.contrib.auth.middleware.AuthenticationMiddlware',
     # ...
 ]

+SESSION_ENGINE = 'django.contrib.sessions.backends.db'
 ```

+For the `SESSION_ENGINE` setting, the database backend, `django.contrib.sessions.backends.db` should be used, since that is the one where the item is linking to.

 In order to work properly, the `SessionMiddleware` and `AuthenticationMiddleware` will be necessary, or another middleware class that will add a `.session` and `.user` attribute on the
 request object and will trigger the `user_logged_in` and `user_logged_out` signals with the proper session and user.